- Admission to Plimoth Plantation, Mayflower II or Plimoth Grist Mill, in Plymouth, Massachusetts

 - Learn about native Wampanoag history and culture

 - Tour the Mayflower II, a replica of the ship that brought the colonists from England

 - See Plymouth Rock where the Mayflower landed in 1620

 - Visit Plimoth Grist Mill to see how the colonists made a crucial part of their diet

 - Choose to visit some or all of the exhibits, located one hour south of Boston

 Plimoth Plantation is the centerpiece of the outdoor museum, with a 17th-Century English village, Wampanog homesite, craft center, Nye Barn and visitor's center.
 All are located on the same property.

 At the 17th-Century English village, travel back to the year 1627!
 Costumed actors answer questions in character, and inform guests of the Pilgrims difficult beginnings in the colony.
 See live demos on blacksmithing, farming and cooking in the village.

-Next to the Village, you’ll find the Wampanoag Homesite.
-Here you meet Indigenous people, many of them Wampanoag people who will share their history and culture.
+Next to the Village, you’ll find the Wampanoag Homesite and meet people who explain the history and culture of the Wampanoag people.